codefellows-seattle-301d29/03-jquery-events/Alex-Bessie/README.md

 We are using javascript, html, .css and jquery to build this app.

 ## Change Log
-We did all changes to the DOM in one add and commit. we ttested the application as each feature was successfully implemented.
+Added normalize.css
+Added jQuery.css

 ## Credits and Collaborations
-Jay Adams was a Collaborator
+Bessie Arino was a Collaborator normalize.css jQuery
+Icon Moon